Model Context Protocol (MCP) Server

 Installation

-First, make sure you have the npm package manager installed so that you can use npx
+Ensure that you have the npm package manager installed, as npx

 Once the MCP Server is running, you can access the Defang MCP tools directly through the AI agent chat in your IDE.